bampli/micro-videos/doc/README.md

 ## Overview

-After a couple weeks working on the backend, I would like to add some observations.
-Sorry if I missed something.
-This document proposes a new backend architecture for the Encore Operator.
-The current version would be improved in the following aspects:
+This document proposes a backend template architecture with the following features:

 - monorepo architecture.
 - validate all input data, detect and handle errors, avoiding their propagation.